ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 Get description of object id as stored in a system.
 You can specify the enumeration name.
 If this is defined, two additional attributes will be added to result: enumIds and enumNames.
 These arrays have all enumerations, where ID is a member of.
-E.g:
+E.g.:

 ```js
 getObject('adapter.N.objectName', 'rooms');